-In this interview, Owen recalls witnessing air raids while stationed at air fields in England, experiencing Paris nightlife, and working on designs for Glacier Girl and Doc,.
-He speaks about his work with various mediums of art, including hand lettering, nose art, jacket designs, and photography.
+In this interview, Owen recalls witnessing air raids while stationed at air fields in England, experiencing Paris nightlife, and working on designs for Glacier Girl and Doc.
+He also speaks about his work with various mediums of art, including hand lettering, nose art, jacket designs, and photography during World War II.

 Getting Lost on the USS America